OSSEC Guide

 The SMTP relay that you use should support SASL authentication and SMTP TLS protocols TLSv1.2, TLSv1.1, and TLSv1.
 Most enterprise email solutions should be able to meet those requirements.

 If you don’t know what value to enter for one of these, please ask your organization’s email admin for the full configuration before proceeding.
 It is better to get these right the first time rather than changing them after SecureDrop is installed.
-If you’re not sure of the correct smtp_relay_port number, you can use a simple mail client such as Thunderbird to test different settings or a port scanning tool such as nmap to see what’s open.
+If you’re not sure of the correct SMTP relay port number, you can use a simple mail client such as Thunderbird to test different settings or a port scanning tool such as nmap to see what’s open.
 You could also use telnet to make sure you can connect to an SMTP server, which will always transmit a reply code of 220 meaning “Service ready” upon a successful connection.

-The smtp_relay mail server hostname is often, but not always, different from the sasl_domain, e.g. smtp.gmail.com and gmail.com.
+The SMTP relay mail server hostname is often, but not always, different from the SASL domain, e.g. smtp.gmail.com and gmail.com.

 In some cases, authentication or transport encryption mechanisms will vary and you may require later edits to the Postfix configuration (mainly /etc/postfix/main.cf) on the Monitor Server in order to get alerts to work.
 You can consult Postfix’s official documentation for help, although we’ve described some common scenarios in the troubleshooting section.